-Cash Payment of Intensive Outpatient Neurofeedback/Psychotherapy at the Center for Integrative Psychology (CIP)
+Intensive Outpatient Neurofeedback at the Center for Integrative Psychology (CIP)

-Neurofeedback/Psychotherapy is \$220/session.
-There are several Neurotherapy techniques done at CIP: LENS, Neurofield PEMF Stimulation, Neurofield Dehabituation, Real Time Z score training, Loreta Neurofeedback, Transcranial Alternating Current Stimulation (tACS), Transcranial Direct Current Stimulation (tDCS), pink noise and brown noise.
+Neurofeedback is always done adjunctively with psychotherapy.
+The CIP fee for Neurofeedback/Psychotherapy is \$200./session.
+There are a number of Neurofeedback techniques done at CIP: LENS, Neurofield Dehabituator, Neurofield Stimulation, Real Time Z score training, Loreta Neurofeedback, Transcranial Alternating Current Stimulation (tACS), .
 Sometimes these techniques are done in isolation, and sometimes they are done in combination with one another.
-It does not matter which technique(s) are used, or how long the session is, the fee is always \$220/session.
+It does not matter which technique(s) are used, or how long the session is, the fee is always \$200/session.

-BCBS of Michigan PPO pays for (CPT 90876) Neurofeedback with Psychotherapy for clients with ADD.
+BCBS of Michigan PPO now pays for 40 sessions of (CPT 90876) Neurofeedback with Psychotherapy for children under 18 with ADHD.

-Diagnostic QEEGs are \$700 with written report. \$300 without written report.
-QEEGs (CPT 95816) are Never Payable by BCBS.
+Diagnostic QEEGs are \$600.
+QEEGs (CPT 95816) are never payable by BCBS for a psychiatric diagnosis.

 Low Energy Neurofeedback System (LENS) is typically done once per week.
-The length of treatment is usually between 20 and 40 sessions.
-The patient most often begins to see a change in the symptom picture in the first eight sessions.
-If change is not apparent in eight sessions, then some factor is interfering and must be addressed (e.g., sleep deprivation, nutritional deficiency, toxic exposure, bacterial or viral infection, substance use).
-If the individual has mental health insurance, then the charge for individual psychotherapy is billed, along with \$100/ LENS session fee.
+The length of treatment is usually between 20 and 30 sessions.
+The patient most often begins to see a change in the symptom picture in the first six sessions.
+If change is not apparent in six sessions, then some factor is interfering and must be addressed (e.g. sleep deprivation, toxic exposure, bacterial or viral infection, substance use).
+If the individual has mental health insurance then the copay for psychotherapy is billed, along with \$100/ LENS session fee.

-When LENS does not work and the above reasons have been addressed, a diagnostic QEEG and intensive outpatient Neurofield treatments are recommended.
+When LENS does not work and the above reasons have been addressed, a diagnostic QEEG and intensive outpatient Neurofeedback treatments are recommended.
 These interventions work best when they are done frequently.
-I have found that intensive outpatient treatments where I see the patient 3 to 5 days per week for a month produce the best results.
+I have found that intensive outpatient treatments where I see the patient 5 days per week for a month produce the best results.
 After that, two to three sessions/week occur for a while following the month of intensive treatment until the clinical picture is stabilized.